Get Your Invoices Paid Faster With Import And Export Factoring

 Get Cash When You Need It Most

-Late customer payments and overdue invoices create low-cash flow situations that may hurt your business.
+Late customer payments and overdue invoices create low cash flow situations that may hurt your business.
 Improving cash flow through invoice factoring ensures your company stays financially healthy, even when customers delay payment.

 How Does Import-Export Factoring Work?

-Submit Your Unpaid Invoices
+1. Submit Your Unpaid Invoices

 If your invoice turnover time is between 30 and 90 days, your receivables are well-positioned for factoring.

-altLINE Advances Up To 80-90% Of The Invoice Face Value
+2. A Factoring Company Advances Up To 80-90% Of The Invoice Face Value

-altLINE Pays Out The Remaining Unpaid Invoice
+4. The Factor Pays Out The Remaining Unpaid Invoice

 Uses For Your Factoring Cash Advance

-Receiving cash advances from international invoice factoring means you do not have to wait on customer payments to fund your business.
+Receiving cash advances from utilizing international invoice factoring means you do not have to wait on customer payments to fund your business.
 Instead, you can avoid long payment cycles and unlock growth capital sooner to accelerate business development.

 Here are some ways you can use international factoring cash advances: